noawe-boi/NoahsObsidianSync/Year 11 Maths IA3 Revision.md

 ##### Chapter 8
 - Q15
-- Q16 (i'd like to try this again)
+- Q16 (I'd like to try this again)
 -